elephantrobotics/myStudio3.0_docs/1-blockly/7-chatGPT.md

 <img src="..\resources\1-blockly\images\chatGPT\open.png" style="zoom:80%;" />

-After opening the chatGPT panel, click Settings, enter your API Key, and click Save

 <img src="..\resources\1-blockly\images\chatGPT\enter.png" style="zoom:80%;" />

+After opening the chatGPT panel, click `Settings`, enter your API Key, and click `Save`

 <img src="..\resources\1-blockly\images\chatGPT\setting.png" style="zoom:80%;" />

   > myStudio only uses your API Key in the ChatGPT function module and does not use it for other purposes, nor does it upload your API Key to the server.